FSecureLABS/SharpGPO-RemoteAccessPolicies/README.md

 [+] SeDenyRemoteInteractiveLogonRight:  WIN10.skipper.loc WIN7.skipper.loc
 ```

+## License ##

+The cookbook is released under a 3-clause BSD License and maintained by [MWR Info-Security](https://mwrinfosecurity.com/).
+See the `LICENSE` file for details.

 ## Contact ##

 Please submit any bugs on the Github project page or give me a shout on twitter [@den_n1s](https://twitter.com/den_n1s)